mad-maids/maid.table/readme.md

-If you'd like to use the `get_jsons.py` script to update the `.json` files, first make sure that you have `Python` and [`ChromeDriver`](https://sites.google.com/chromium.org/driver/downloads?authuser=0) installed on your computer.
-Then, create and activate a virtual environment and install the required packages with the following command:
+If you'd like to use the `get_jsons.py` script to update the `.json` files, first make sure that you have `Python` and [`ChromeDriver`](https://sites.google.com/chromium.org/driver/downloads?authuser=0) installed on your computer (if you are using Windows, make sure to move the `chromedriver.exe` to the working directory).
+Then, create and activate a virtual environment and install the required packages with the following
+command:

 ```shell
 python3 -m pip install -r requirements.txt